joshuawright11/papyrus/README.md

 Supports iOS 13+ / macOS 10.15+.

+Out of the box, Papyrus is powered by [Alamofire](https://github.com/Alamofire/Alamofire).
+If you're using Linux / Swift on Server, use [PapyrusAsyncHTTP](#https://github.com/alchemy-swift/papyrus/tree/main/PapyrusAsyncHTTPClient) which is driven by the [swift-nio](https://github.com/apple/swift-nio) backed [async-http-client](https://github.com/swift-server/async-http-client).

 Keep in mind that Papyrus uses [macros](https://developer.apple.com/documentation/swift/macros) which require Swift 5.9 / Xcode 15 [(currently in beta)](https://developer.apple.com/xcode/) to compile.

 ### Swift Concurrency

-When relevant, examples in the documentation use [Swift concurrency](https://docs.swift.org/swift-book/LanguageGuide/Concurrency.html).
-While using that is highly recommended, if you haven't yet migrated to Swift concurrency and would prefer a closure based API, see the secition on [closure based APIs](#closure-based-apis).
+Examples are shown using [Swift concurrency](https://docs.swift.org/swift-book/LanguageGuide/Concurrency.html).
+While using it is highly recommended, if you haven't yet migrated to Swift concurrency and would prefer a closure based API, see the section on [closure based APIs](#closure-based-apis).

 ### Installation